Symptoms & Causes of Bladder Control Problems (Urinary Incontinence)

 - eating habits, such as eating foods that cause constipation

 - drinking habits, such as drinking alcohol or caffeinated or carbonated beverages

 - physical inactivity

 Temporary incontinence is usually a side effect of a medicine or short-term health condition.
-Temporary incontinence can also be a result of eating habits, including alcohol or caffeine use.
+Temporary incontinence can also be a result of eating and drinking habits, including using alcohol or caffeine.